How to use MyHome planning tool in your home search

 Some of us go with the HDB home loan (and switch to a bank loan at a lower interest rate after a few years).

-Or we can get a home loan from a bank, such as DBS, which offers rates as low as 2.05%* p.a. (fixed), with other perks such as additional interest on your DBS Multiplier Account savings and Home Payment Care protection.
+Or we can get a home loan from a bank, such as DBS, that offers a wide range of attractive fixed and floating home loan interest rate packages that caters to our needs along with other perks such as additional interest on your DBS Multiplier Account savings and mortgage insurance.

 And just as we do our due diligence to ensure we have enough funds to pay for our home, lenders (HDB/banks) will also need to assess our loan eligibility.

 Pfft!
 I don’t have an IPA, so what?